Lithuania: Risk Assessment

 - Sound public and external accounts

-- Banking system dominated by three Scandinavian banks
+- Banking system dominated by three Scandinavian institutions

-- Transit region between the European Union and the Russia/Kaliningrad enclave
+- Transit zone between the European Union and Russia / Kaliningrad enclave

 - Diversification of energy supply (Klaipeda gas terminal, shale gas potential, electricity links with Poland and Sweden)

-- Shrinking workforce (emigration of skilled young people)
+- Tight labor market: shrinking workforce (emigration of skilled young people) and high structural unemployment

-- Wide income disparity between the capital and the regions, especially in the north-east where poverty persists
+- High-income disparity between the capital and the regions, particularly in the northeast where poverty persists

-- Limited added value of exports (mineral products, timber, agrifood, furniture, electrical equipment)
+- Limited value-added of exports (mineral products, wood, agrifood, furniture, electrical equipment)

 - Competitiveness eroded by insufficient productivity gains